mgballard/qooratedeploy/README.md

 # Cleaning up
 1. Make sure all files in `/home/deploy` are owned by deploy
         $ sudo chown -R deploy:deploy ~/

-2. Make sure one directoy is owned by root
+2. Make sure one directoy is owned by root.

         $ sudo chown -R root:root ~/deployment/profiles/mongrel2

-    NOTE: This allows procer to `chown` to `/home/deploy/deployment`, but run mongrel2 and procer as root.
+    NOTE: This allows procer to `chown` to `/home/deploy/deployment`

 # Starting the server
-There are two scripts that have been written to start/stop the server:
+There are two scripts that have been written to start/stop the server.

-        $ ~/deployment/qoorate-start
+        $ ~/deployment/start-qoorate
-        $ ~/deployment/qoorate-kill
+        $ ~/deployment/kill-qoorate

-NOTE: These scripts need to be run with `sudo`, but do not need to be run by `deploy`
+These scripts need to be run with `sudo`, but do not need to be run by `deploy`.

+# Updating code
+1. Make sure you are in your `virtualenv`.

+    $ workon qooratedeploy

+2. Update the Brubeck packages.

+    You can update the Brubeck Packages from git directly:

+        $ sudo pip install --upgrade -e git+git://github.com/sethmurphy/BrubeckUploader.git#egg=brubeck-uploader
+        $ sudo pip install --upgrade -e git+git://github.com/sethmurphy/BrubeckMySQL.git#egg=brubeck-mysql
+        $ sudo pip install --upgrade -e git+git://github.com/sethmurphy/BrubeckOAuth.git#egg=brubeck-oauth

+    or

+    Upgrade from PyPi

+        $ sudo pip install --upgrade brubeck-uploader
+        $ sudo pip install --upgrade brubeck-mysql
+        $ sudo pip install --upgrade brubeck-oauth

+3. Update your `qoorateserver` code.

+    The application code must be pushed from the remote host you pull the source code down to.

+        $ rsync -r ~/src/qoorateserver deploy@beta.qrate.co:src

+4. Copy the `static` and `template` content to the applications deployment directory.

+        $ cp -R ~/src/qoorateserver/static ~/deployment/apps/qoorateserver
+        $ cp -R ~/src/qoorateserver/templates ~/deployment/apps/qoorateserver